Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 - **Energy Efficiency**: Actions taken to make software use less electricity to perform the same function.
 - **Hardware Efficiency**: Actions taken to make software use fewer physical resources to perform the same function.
-- **Carbon Awareness**: Actions taken to time or region-shift software computation to take advantage of clean, renewable or low carbon sources of electricity.
+- **Carbon Awareness**: Actions taken to time- or region-shift software computation to take advantage of cleaner, more renewable or lower carbon sources of electricity.

-It is the intent of this specification to encourage more of these actions to be taken during the development and maintenance of software applications.
+It is the intent of this specification to encourage more of these actions to be taken during the design, development, and maintenance of software applications.

 ## Procedure